Close

 Calculating HRA and HRA Tax Exemption

-HRA plays an important part in managing the monthly expenses of salaried individuals.
-It is necessary to calculate HRA to know how you are going to utilize your salary for other remaining expenditures throughout the month.
+HRA plays an important part in managing salaried individuals’ monthly expenses.
+Calculating HRA is necessary to determine how you will utilize your salary for other remaining monthly expenditures.
 Using online HRA calculation in salary, you can determine your HRA rebate.

 Tax exemption from HRA is calculated using the following factors: